Abstract

 To compare two PSDs using the FDS, the m and Q value must be the same.
 From this perspective, the FDS is an identical transformation applied to both PSDs, and the FDS generation process does not provide any new information.
 The comparison would provide a direct comparison of the PSDs in the frequency domain.

 An example of a useful FDS comparison uses field time-history data and a PSD based on a test specification.
-The two FDSs should line up closely if the standard PSD accurately reflects the combination of field environments.
-This comparison can validate a PSD and assure engineers that a product is not being over/under-tested.
+The two FDS should align closely if the standard PSD accurately reflects the combination of field environments.
+This comparison can validate a PSD and assure the engineer that a product is not being over-tested or under-tested.

-What m and Q Value Should I Use?
+What m and Q Values should I Use?
 Is it Possible to Determine a Product’s m and Q?

-See the m and Q Values for FDS tech note for information.
+See the m and Q Values for FDS technical note for information.

 How Does Kurtosis Factor Into PSD Import?